 In the past, round houses were much more common.
 Traditional circular shelters include igloos, tipis, African mud brick huts, yurts and British and European roundhouses.
 They were the shape of choice because they were strong, energy efficient, good for ventilation and air circulation, less vulnerable in strong winds and they used the least amount of materials relative to floor area.

-Round houses come with many benefits:
+Round houses have many benefits:

 Less embodied energy